doig-u/murun/README.md

 Args:
 - hosts - a single host address or a file with addresses list for ssh.
 Default port is 22.
-- action - a script or a folder with a execution script 'run' and any files to 'scp' and local execution on each host from a 'hosts' file.
+- action - a script or a folder with an execution script 'run' and any files to 'scp' and local execution on each host from a 'hosts' file.
 Note that 'run' will be run from sudo!

 ## Examples